Magnetic square review

 Weaving information into the room

-How many items per room can we weave?
-Basically, in memory palaces, we put objects in various locations of the room.
-The methods we usually recommend includes placing 10 visualizations (4 corners, 4 walls, floor, and ceiling) with 3 words per visualization (person performing an action with an object) and a couple of details.
-This is roughly 50 items per square.
-Why do we need so many words?
-Most memory palaces I use in my life are at least 2000 items large, which means many palaces.
-For less, I would probably use mental maps, which are faster and more flexible for me.
+How many items can we weave into each room?
+In memory palaces, we place objects in various locations around the room.
+One common method involves placing 10 visualizations (4 corners, 4 walls, floor, and ceiling) with 3 words per visualization (a person performing an action with an object) and a few details.
+This method allows for roughly 50 items per room.
+Why so many words?
+Most of my memory palaces hold at least 2000 items, requiring multiple palaces.
+For fewer items, I prefer using mental maps, which are faster and more flexible for me.

-Clearly, if you are not that efficient, you can simply use the four walls and four corners with one visualization each, memorizing 8 items, or you can use just corners for 4 items.
-In fact, as long as you can visualize objects in all the corners of your current room, you can start memorizing stuff.
-You can do it in 3 days or less.
+If you’re not as efficient, you can simply use the four walls and four corners with one visualization each, memorizing 8 items, or just the corners for 4 items.
+As long as you can visualize objects in the corners of your current room, you can start memorizing.
+You can achieve this in 3 days or less.

 Chunking data into memory squares